Dormition Cathedral, Kyiv Pechersk Lavra

 The Dormition Cathedral (Собор Успіння Пресвятої Богородиці) of the Kyiv Pechersk Lavra, also referred to as the Great Church, is the main cathedral of the monastery complex.
-At times of the Kyivan Rus (Ruthenia), the cathedral also served as a necropolis for the Kyivan princes.
+In the time of the Kyivan Rus the cathedral also served as the necropolis for the Kyivan princes.

 The Dormition Cathedral is an important landmark of the Kyiv Pechersk Lavra National Reserve.

 History

-The original church was built on initiative of Theodosius of Kiev in 1073-1078.
+The original church was built on initiative of Theodosius of Kiev in 1073–1078.
 The construction was primarily financed by Sviatoslav II of Kiev.
 According to the Kyiv Caves Patericon, several Byzantine masters arrived from Constantinople.
-Also, several legends exist related to construction of the church, particularly one connected with a Varangian warrior Šimon (Shimon).
+Several legends exist related to construction of the church, particularly one connected with the Varangian warrior Shimon the Varangian.

-The cathedral was damaged on several occasions and had to restored.
+Dormition Cathedral has been damaged and restored numerous times.
 In 13th century it was damaged by the 1230 Kyiv earthquake and the 1240 siege of Kiev by Khan Batu.
 The cathedral was restored in 1470, but in 1482 it was damaged again during the Crimean raid of Meñli I Giray.
 It was eventually restored again.
 In 1718 it was damaged during a Kyiv city fire.
-In 1729 cathedral was restored in Ukrainian Baroque and expanded.
+In 1729 cathedral was restored in the Ukrainian Baroque style and expanded.

-Built in the 11th century, the main church of the monastery was destroyed during the World War II, a couple of months after the Nazi Germany troops occupied the city of Kyiv, during which the Soviet Union conducted the controversial 1941 Khreshchatyk explosions.
-Withdrawing Soviet troops practiced the tactics of scorched earth and blew up all the Kyiv bridges over Dnieper as well as the main Khreshchatyk street and Kyiv Pechersk Lavra.
-The destruction of the cathedral followed a pattern of Soviet disregard for cultural heritage, as they previously blew up the ancient St. Michael's Golden-Domed Monastery nearby in the 1930s.
+In 1928, the monastery was converted into an anti-religious museum park by the Soviet authorities.
+The main church of the monastery was destroyed during World War II, two months after the Wehrmacht occupied the city of Kyiv.
+Retreating Soviet troops conducted the controversial 1941 Khreshchatyk explosions.
+Scorched earth tactics were also applied to the Kyiv bridges over Dnieper as well as the main Khreshchatyk street and Kyiv Pechersk Lavra.
+(The destruction of the cathedral followed a pattern of Soviet disregard for cultural heritage, as they previously blew up the ancient St. Michael's Golden-Domed Monastery nearby in the 1930s.)

+The destruction of the cathedral on 3 November 1941 has been a matter of some historical controversy, the NKVD having had mined the building on 16–17 September before evacuating the city.
+Soviet authorities in the 1960s claimed that Soviet saboteurs under Ivan Kudrya were responsible for the demolition, whereas Albert Speer in his memoirs wrote that German Reichskommissar Erich Koch had ordered the demolition.

-In 1928, the monastery was converted into an anti-religious museum park by the Soviet authorities and after their return no efforts were provided to restore the church.
-The temple was finally restored in 1995 after Ukraine obtained its independence and the construction was accomplished in two years.
-The new Dormition Church was consecrated in 2000.
-Within the Dormition Cathedral is located the Church of Saint John the Baptist.
+The church was finally restored in 1995 after Ukraine regained its independence.
+Its reconstruction was accomplished in two years, and the new Dormition Church consecrated in 2000.